jasonwilson88/BDProject/README.md

 Part 1:

-Tweets were collected in json format using the python files found in Part1/Collection
+Tweets were collected in json format using the python code found in Part1/Collection.
+This code was found at https://stackoverflow.com/questions/45940984/python-twitter-stream-save-to-file

 Hashtags and urls were extracted from the tweets using Apache Spark with both python and scala on different collections of tweets